Samina Khatun, Registered Counsellor and Psychotherapist (MSc, MBPsS, BACP)

 47 Nelson Square

 Hi.
-I am a qualified counsellor who specialises in gender, sexual and relationship diversities.
+I am a qualified counsellor and psychotherapist who specialises in gender, sexual and relationship diversities.
 I have a number of years of experience in the mental health sector and I am currently completing a Professional Doctorate in Counselling Psychology (DPsych).
 I hold professional membership with the British Psychological Society (BPS) and British Association for Counselling & Psychotherapy (BACP), and pride myself as a highly ethically bound practitioner.

 My expertise lies in treating a wide range of anxiety and depressive disorders.
 I have extensive experience of working with longstanding depression and anxiety as well as unrepresented groups of people i.e. people who identify as non-binary, trans and Black, Asian and Ethnic Minorities.
 I believe these groups of people have specific experiences, which are not always understood or well catered for within gender and mental health services.
 I believe a safe space for them to explore such issues is required, and offering effective interventions will enable them to move forward.